 harveyjones_600x400.png

-Harvey has been the Treasurer of Tŷ Cariad Africa since 2009, and Director since November 2016.
+Harvey was the Treasurer of Tŷ Cariad Africa between 2009 and 2024, and has been the charity’s Director since November 2016.

-With 25 years experience in the management of administrative systems and business sales support, he is a successful office manager and administrator with a proven track record in the public and private sectors.
+With over 35 years’ experience in the management of administrative systems and business sales support, he is a successful office manager and administrator with a proven track record in the public and private sectors.
+Since 2019 Harvey has been successfully running his own bookkeeping business, where he looks after clients from many industries, with turnovers ranging from a few hundred thousand pounds up to £15 million plus.

-We interviewed Harvey recently about his involvement in the charity - click here to read about Harvey's involvement in the organisation.
+We interviewed Harvey about his involvement in the charity.

 What does Tŷ Cariad Africa do?

 Tŷ Cariad Africa is a UK charity that raises awareness and funds to support orphans, vulnerable children and communities in sub-Saharan Africa.
-We are currently operating in Uganda, and the main project we support – and the reason the charity was set up – is Victory Child Care Project-Ty Cariad which is a children’s home.
+We are currently operating in Uganda, and the main project we support – and the reason the charity was set up – is Victory Child Care Project-Ty Cariad which is a Children’s Home.
 As well as providing residential care for the children who need it, they also provide temporary/emergency care for children who have been rescued or abandoned for various reasons.
-The social workers and Police trace parents and family members to assess whether children can be reunified, and further assessments are carried out to determine if support is required.
-As well as the home, we also look to support local community members with education and health support where possible.
+Family-based care is the focus for all children, and so the social workers and Police trace parents and family members to assess whether children can be reunified, and further assessments are carried out to determine if support is required.
+As well as supporting the home, we also look to support local community members with education and health support where possible.

-Tŷ Cariad Africa also supports similar projects working with children in Uganda.
+Tŷ Cariad Africa also sometimes supports similar projects working with children in Uganda.

 How did you hear about Ty Cariad Africa?

-My wife’s acting head teacher and good friend had originally set the charity up, and had talked about what it was and what it did, but at the time, neither of us were interested to be honest.
+My wife was a teacher, and her acting head teacher and good friend had originally set the charity up, and had talked about what it was and what it did, but at the time, neither of us were interested to be honest.

 What made you decide to visit?